 Volunteers covered the state gathering signatures and educating the public on the benefits of Universal Healthcare.
 The campaign garnered support from LD’s, organizations, campaigning candidates, and elected officials.
 See the I-1600 Endorsements here.
 After falling short of the required amount, but gathering an astounding 103,000 signatures for universal healthcare via a 100% volunteer effort, the IWC met with Senator Chase and other stakeholders to edit the initiative language so it could be introduced as legislation as SB 5222, filed by Senator Hasegawa.
 SB 5222 did not make it out of committee last session despite passionate pressure from Whole Washington’s healthcare advocates.
 We are looking for Representatives to introduce the bill in the House and looking forward to meeting with both Reps and Senators to advance the bill next session.

-Georgia Davenport is the Campaign Director for Whole Washington and recently led the 100% volunteer effort to pass universal healthcare via a ballot initiative in 2018.
+Georgia Davenport served as our Campaign Director and led the 100% volunteer effort to pass universal healthcare via a ballot initiative in 2018.
 In 2017 she founded Whole Washington, filed the paperwork with the Secretary of State and began all the necessary steps to form a 501c4 capable of running a campaign.
 In late 2018 and early 2019 Georgia, along with members from the Whole Washington Initiative Writing Committee and Senator Chase, met with the Department of Revenue and the Employment Securities Department to vet I-1600 so that it could be introduced in the legislature as a fully funded and easily implementable bill.
 Senator Hasegawa filed the bill in January and since then Georgia has been organizing efforts to get it a hearing.